prototypefund/Digital_Bargeld-docs/api-mint.rst

 Signatures
 ------------------------

-EdDSA signatures are always made over (the hash of) a block of the same generic format, the `struct SignedData` given below.
+EdDSA signatures are always made on the hash of a block of the same generic format, the `struct SignedData` given below.
 In our notation, the type of a field can depend on the value of another field.
 For the following message, the length of the `payload` array must match the value of the `size` field:

 .. sourcecode:: c